utilmeta/utilmeta-py/docs/en/guide/migration.md

     asyncio.run(main())
 ```

-Is to take `API.__as__` the result of as `tornado.web.Application` a route to
+Just take the result of  `API.__as__` as a route of `tornado.web.Application`

 ### Integration rules

-When connecting UtilMeta to other existing projects, you should only connect ** One ** API classes.
-If you develop other API classes, you can use the mount as a subroute to the connected API classes.
+When integrate UtilMeta to other existing projects, you should only integrate **One** API classes.
+If you develop other API classes, you can use API mounting as a subroute of the integrated API classes.

-Because the service is not controlled by UtilMeta when the UtilMeta interface accesses other projects, `API.__as__` the function will create a hidden UtilMeta service for control, so in order to avoid service conflicts, you can only call the `API.__as__` function once.
+Because the service is not controlled by UtilMeta when the UtilMeta API integrate other projects,  so `API.__as__` will create a hidden UtilMeta service for control, in order to avoid service conflicts, you can only call the `API.__as__` function once.

 ## Integrate other frameworks to UtilMeta

-When your project uses starlette (or Fast API) as the underlying implementation, you can also tap into the interfaces of the following frameworks at the same time
+Your UtilMeta project can also integrate other framework's APIs
 ### Django

-You can write the Django view URL directly into the UtilMeta project in two ways.
+You can mount the Django view URL directly into the UtilMeta project in two ways.

-** Use `django` as a service `backend` **
+**Use `django` as a service `backend`**

 If your UtilMeta service is used `django` as `backend` a, it has a file structure similar to the following
 ```python